wildcat2083/mypokered/README.md

 if you want an easy installer option, move mon.sh outside of the "mypokered" folder and run it in linux shell

-Also A Already Built ROM can be found Here  https://github.com/wildcat2083/mypokered/releases
+A Pre-Built ROM can be found Here  https://github.com/wildcat2083/mypokered/releases